mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/activation-group-attribute.md

 ---
 title: ActivationGroupAttribute class
-description: Defines the Activation Group Attribute used to mark a program or service program class.
+description: "Defines the Activation Group Attribute used to mark a program or service program class. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Defines the Activation Group Attribute used to mark a program or service program class.